arvidn/libtorrent/docs/manual.rst

 In order to download *just* the metadata (.torrent file) from a magnet link, set file priorities to 0 in add_torrent_params::file_priorities.
-It's OK to set the priority for more files than what eventually will turn out to be in the torrent, extra file priorities will just be ignored.
+It's OK to set the priority for more files than what is in the torrent.
+It may not be trivial to know how many files a torrent has before the metadata has been downloaded.
+Additional file priorities will be ignored.
 By setting a large number of files to priority 0, chances are that they will all be set to 0 once the metadata is received (and we know how many files there are).

-In this case, when the metadata is received from the swarm, the torrent will still be running, but it will disconnect the majority of peers (since connections to peers that already have the metadata are redundany).
+In this case, when the metadata is received from the swarm, the torrent will still be running, but it will disconnect the majority of peers (since connections to peers that already have the metadata are redundancy).
 It will keep seeding the *metadata* only.

 queuing